 GDPR took full force in May 2018.

 A year ago, GDPR was a big bad wolf trying to knock down digital doors, and it sent website owners into a scramble to comply without having their businesses blown away.
-Now, more than a full year later, those four little letters aren’t lingering on many lips, at least not with the same level of negativity.
+Now, more than a full year later, those four little letters aren’t lingering on many lips, at least not with the same level of negativity with most business looking into gdpr compliance.

 Here’s what’s happened since GDPR took effect and how it’s impacted the United States.